Ke32018/Data_visualization/README.md

 # Data_visualization

-This is my project for data_visualization lessons
+There is my group project, personal assignment and lesson slides  for data_visualization lessons.